grace-anderson/story-chop/instructions/instructions.md

 Allow users to replay saved recordings.

 ### 4.2 User Flow
-1. Tap on a story from the archive.
+1. Tap on a story from the Recent stories (Home) or All stories.
 2. Press "Play."

 ### 4.3 Implementation Details